oscarhealth/style-guides/python.rst

 -------

 - Prefer f-strings over ``.format()`` or ``%``.

+- Pull elaborate input strings (function calls, indexing, ", ".join, etc) into named variables instead of writing them inline (as a format() arg, or in an f-string, etc)

 - Use utf-8 characters directly instead of their byte representations or html entity tags. ex: u'Put é instead of \xe9'